degencap777/abaloneBoAI/docs/abalone.rst

 these marbles are moved.
 The first player to push six of the opponent's marbles off the board wins the game.

-After a random player has started, the game is played alternately.
+After player 1 (black) has started, the game is played alternately.
 The player in turn moves a straight line of either one, two or three marbles in one of six directions.